-If, after the filing of the original Application, an Applicant may amend an Application for purposes of changing, deleting, or adding a Claimed Injury or Disease, or to change the request for Service-Connected or Nonservice-Connected Disability Retirement, by submitting an Amended Application at any time within sixty (60) calendar days of the date SBCERA issues notice of acceptance of the original disability retirement Application for processing as complete and timely (Gov. Code § 31722 and Procedures Rule 5).
-The amendment to the Application must include a Physician's Report for each new or different Claimed injury or Disease.
+After the filing of the original Application, an Applicant may amend an Application for purposes of changing, deleting, or adding a Claimed Injury or Disease, to change the request for Service-Connected Disability Retirement or Nonservice-Connected Disability Retirement, to change the request for Effective Date adjustment, or to change request for supplemental disability retirement allowance, by submitting an Amended Application at any time within sixty (60) calendar days of the date SBCERA issues notice of acceptance of the original Disability Retirement Application for processing as complete and timely (Gov. Code § 31722 and Procedures Rule 5).
+The amendment to the Application must include a Physician's Report for each new or different Claimed Injury or Disease.

 No Amended Application submitted more than sixty (60) calendar days after the date of acceptance of the original Application for processing shall be accepted by SBCERA, except that the Applicant may appeal to the Board.
-The Applicant has the burden of proof to show good cause as to why the Applicant could not, with the exercise of reasonable diligence, have included the substance of the Amendment on the

-Application Date of the original Application.
+The Applicant has the Burden of Proof to show good cause as to why the Applicant could not, with the exercise of reasonable diligence, have included the substance of the Amended Application on the Application Date of the original Application.
+Thus, Applicant shall submit a statement of good cause at the time Applicant makes a request to appeal to the Board.